dbpedia/marvin-config/README.md

 MARVIN is the release bot that does automated DBpedia releases each month on three different servers for generic, mappings, wikidata, abstract extraction.
 The repository at https://git.informatik.uni-leipzig.de/dbpedia-assoc/marvin-config can be used to fork the architecture for creating extensions, developing new extractors or debugging old ones.
-Fixes and patches will be manually deployed via a freah `git clone` from the `master` branch of the [DBpedia Extraction Framework](https://github.com/dbpedia/extraction-framework/).
+Fixes and patches will be manually deployed via a fresh `git clone` from the `master` branch of the [DIEF (DBpedia Information Extraction Framework)](https://github.com/dbpedia/extraction-framework/).

 ## Contributions & License
 All scripts and config files in this repo are CC-0 (Public Domain).
 We accept pull requests to improve the config files, all contributions will be merged as CC-0.

 ## Run a MARVIN extraction

 ```
 git clone https://git.informatik.uni-leipzig.de/dbpedia-assoc/marvin-config
 cd marvin-config
+# delete previous versions of the DIEF
+rm -rf marvin-config/extraction-framework
+./setup-dief.sh
-# Romanian extraction, very small
+# test Romanian extraction, very small
 ./marvin_extraction_run.sh --group=test
 ```